christorange/pet-safe/README.md

 Everytime the dependencies or capacitor configs are changed, run `npx cap sync`.

+After you run `api-export` on backend, run `npm run api-import` here to consume the updated API types.
 ## Commit guidelines

 Write your commit message in this way: